Jamey-Dogom/Comp_490/README.md

 # Comp_490
 Primer Project
 Beginning the project by following the environment setup guide.
-I am using windows so I implemented putty.exe to access ssh.csun.edu
+I am using Windows so I implemented putty.exe to access ssh.csun.edu